Last Updated on April 19, 2023

 Ticket Info

 Hayride & Dinner reservations are required to eat at their family-style restaurant during this season.
-You can also reserve a time for a private hayride, which can accommodate up to 8 people.
+You can also reserve a time for a private hayride, accommodating up to 8 people.

 Mike’s Farm has its family-style restaurant and the Christmas Show and Supper with Santa, offering buffet-style dinner!